rvarunrathod/HiFidelity/README.md

 - Built-in equalizer with customizable presets
 - Browse by tracks, albums, artists, or genres
 - **Smart Recommendations**: Auto play functionality, you don't have to think what to play next
-- **Lyrics Display**: Synced lyrics support with real-time highlighting
+- **Lyrics**: Directly download lyrics within App and, Synced lyrics support with real-time highlighting powered by [lrclib](https://lrclib.net/)
 - **Advanced Search**: Find tracks instantly across your entire library with FTS5
 - **Playback History**: Keep track of what you've listened to
 - **Favorites**: Mark and organize your favorite tracks